-Some sections of the church promote "theonomy.
-This term describes views that see God revealed in the Bible as the sole source of human ethics.
-Christian Reconstructionism claims to reflect the Protestant view of the Old Testament law as espoused by many Reformers and Puritans.
-John Rushdoony (US, 1916-2001) was a Calvinist philosopher, historian, and theologian, widely credited as the father of Christian Reconstructionism and an inspiration for the Christian homeschool movement.
+Some marginal sections of the church have promoted "theonomy.
+This term has been used to describe various views which see God revealed in the Bible as the sole source of human ethics.
+The ethical perspective of Christian Reconstructionism is a view that claims to be a faithful revival of the historic Protestant view of the Old Testament law as espoused by many European Reformers and Puritans.
+American John Rushdoony (1916-2001) was a Calvinist philosopher, historian, and theologian and is widely credited as the father of Christian Reconstructionism and an inspiration for the modern Christian homeschool movement.
 His writings have exerted considerable influence on the Christian right.